skip-mev/block-sdk/lanes/free/README.md

     ...

     // 3.
-Set up the ante handler. anteDecorators := []sdk.AnteDecorator{
+Set up the ante handler.
+    //
+    // This will allow any transaction that matches the to the free lane to
+    // be processed without paying any fees. anteDecorators := []sdk.AnteDecorator{
 		ante.NewSetUpContextDecorator(),
         ...